View Howard Hoffman's Obituary on standardspeaker.com and share memories

 Preceding him in death, in addition to his parents, were his wife, Jane (Festa) Hoffman; brothers, Richard, Gerald and Donald Hoffman; and sisters, Alberta Belusko, June Merson, Myrtle Pelchaz and Carol Hoffman; and stepson-in-law, Steven Pollack.

-Surviving are his stepchildren, Nancy DeBlasi and husband, Neil, Lattimer; James Wilkinson and wife, Lea, Haddock; Jane Sholtis and companion, Robert Garzio, McAdoo; and Kathy Pollack, McAdoo; 15 grandchildren; and 19 great-grandchildren; and nieces and nephews also survive.
+Surviving are his stepchildren, Nancy DeBlasi and husband, Neil, Lattimer; James Wilkinson and wife, Lea, Haddock; Jane Sholtis and companion, Robert Garzio, McAdoo; and Kathy Pollack, McAdoo; 15 grandchildren; and 19 great-grandchildren; and nieces and nephews.

 His funeral will be held Wednesday.
 The Mass of Christian Burial will be celebrated at 11 a.m. at Church of All Saints, McAdoo.
 Monsignor William Baker will be the celebrant.